General Chicken Management

 5. Litter: About four inches of pine shavings or sawdust

-6. Chick Guard: 18 to 24 inch cardboard, a large Rubbermaid tub, or a stock tank to keep chicks confined close to heat, feed and water for first 10 - 20 days.
+6. Chick Guard: 18 to 24 inch cardboard, a stock tank, or kids swimming pool to keep chicks confined close to heat, feed, and water for first 10 - 20 days.

 Egg Production Breeds: Several efficiency egg laying strains are available.
 Leghorns, Golden Comet, etc. start laying eggs at about 20 weeks, at which time they weigh about 3 pounds.
 With proper management, they will lay 18 to 22 dozen eggs per bird during the first year of production.